sdhaduk/LLM-From-Scratch/README.md

 ### Model Train Loop
 * Added warmup, cosine decay, and gradient clipping to stabalize training
-* Mixed precision training by using torch.amp for autocast and GradScaler to reduce memory and improve speed of training
+* Mixed precision training by using torch.amp for autocast and GradScaler to reduce memory and improve speed of training on an RTX GPU
-* Can interrupt model training and resume from where training left off
+* Added ability to interrupt model training and resume from where training left off
 * Uses GaLoreAdamW for memory-efficient training with low-rank gradient projections

 ### Pretrained Model Evaluation